-Sometimes, your spouse interest may differ from yours and love requires that you use words that show you support each other.
+Sometimes, your spouse’s interest may differ from yours, and love requires that you use emotional support phrases.

 When a lack of support happens repeatedly, love begins to wane.
 You can avoid this problem by becoming willing to support your spouse as long as it isn’t a bad choice.

-Give her/him the choice to do what makes her/him happy.
+Give your spouse a choice to do what makes them happy.

-What brought both of you together is the laughter and smiles you shared as friends.
-Don’t let the many responsibilities of marriage take that away.
+Don’t let the numerous responsibilities of marriage take that away.

 Crack those jokes and throw those pillows!

-Premarital and extramarital affairs could crumble a union as it leads to distrust and lack of love.
+Premarital and extramarital affairs could crumble a union, leading to distrust and a lack of love.

-To grow your love back and avoid fights based on past actions, you will need to be as open and plain as possible, even to the tiniest details and movements.
+To grow your love back and avoid fights based on past actions, you must be as open and plain as possible, even to the tiniest details and movements.